hubleto/developer/v0/book/content/pages/docs/apps.md

 Each app must have at least a [manifest](apps/manifest) and a [Loader class](apps/loader).
 Most apps also contain [models](models), [views](views), [controllers](controllers) or [UI components](ui).
 And, of course, if you want to access some view, you must define [routing](routing).

+There is also a concept called [integrations](integrations) which connects all installed Hubleto apps together.

 ## Folder structure

 All parts of an app are placed in a well-organized [folder structure](apps/folder-structure).